mattvenn/hackspace-power-controller/project_log.md

 program that made it unable to call programs.

 I added some log lines to the Yun's bridge.py and processes.py programs to help debug this.
-Now I'm getting this in ~/bridge.log:
+Now I'm getting lines like this in ~/bridge.log:

     06-05 09:17:46 INFO     starting process [['/root/query.py', '--check-user', '--rfid', '04184A4FC6']]
     06-05 09:17:46 INFO     process id is 0